appleby/Lisp-In-Small-Pieces/README.md

 I've only tested the changes in this repo on my personal laptop (Archlinux / x86_64), and only with the scheme versions mentioned in the first section of this README.
-If you're using a recent-ish version of any of any of those scheme's and you notice failures not mentioned above, please open a GitHub issue, or (even better) send a pull request.
+If you're using a recent-ish version of any of any of those schemes and you notice failures not mentioned above, please open a GitHub issue, or (even better) send a pull request.